larsbrinkhoff/emacs-history/README.md

   case with Unisys.
 I put it back up for ftp a couple of years later and it's relatively easy to find these days."

+- emacs-16.57-1.diff and emacs-16.57-2.diff from Usenet net.sources.

+  It seems this is not the official 16.57.
+There are no ChangeLogs entries.

 - Emacs 17.61 from ftp://www.tuhs.org/UnixArchive/4BSD/Distributions/4.3BSD/new.tar.gz

+- emacs-17.61.diff and emacs-17.64.diff from Usenet net.emacs.

 - Emacs "17.VMS-2" from http://decuslib.com/decus/vax86b/gnuemacs/